 A proven strategic and analytical thinker, Sam has a passion for policy, infrastructure and service delivery that improves people’s lives.
 He works closely with clients to co-design practical, evidence-based solutions that target real needs.

 Sam Ponniah specialises in business case development, infrastructure strategy and delivery, public policy, and regulatory design.
 He has worked in a wide range of sectors, including transport, water, health, tourism, and primary industries.

 Through active listening and applying the right analytical frameworks, Sam creates order and focus out of complexity and gets to the core challenge or opportunity at hand.
 An innovative thinker, he develops and then evaluates a range of options to arrive at a solution that is practical and well understood.

-Other examples of Sam's work include:
+Recent examples of Sam's work

-Project manager for New Zealand’s presidency of the International Transport Forum (an OECD-affiliated transport body) in 2014/15 – this included preparing a large body of advice for the Minister, planning an exhibition stand for New Zealand businesses, and supporting planning for an annual summit of transport ministers
+Project-managing New Zealand’s presidency of the International Transport Forum (an OECD-affiliated transport body) in 2014/15 – this included preparing a large body of advice for the Minister, planning an exhibition stand for New Zealand businesses, and supporting planning for an annual summit of transport ministers

 Sam has a BCA in Economics and a BSc with First Class Honours in Psychology from Victoria University.